 As a sole trader you are required to keep records for at least 5 years after your 31 January tax deadline for the tax year.

 - Your personal income

 - PAYE records (if you have employees)

-One easy way to keep all of your records in one place is by using a free accounting software like Bokio.
+One easy way to keep all of your records in one place is by using accounting software like Bokio.
 Bokio isn’t just an invoice software, but also lets you do your accounting with a simple step-by-step process, and has automated reports so you can keep track of your finances.
-Saving time and money is important as a sole trader, and Bokio can help.
+Saving time is important as a sole trader, and Bokio can help.